Ephistopheles/atomix-passgen/README.md

 # Atomix-passgen 🔑

-Secure and customizable password generator made with Next.js + Tailwind.
+Secure and customizable password generator built with Next.js + TailwindCSS.
+Quickly generate strong passwords, copy them with one click, and customize length and character sets.

 ## Technologies